Israeli espionage in the United States: Post-Cold War and War on Terror

 After the Cold War, while concerns grew about Israeli espionage, operational cooperation still deepened on new fronts.
 In the 1991 Gulf War, Israel shared with the U.S. real-time intelligence on Iraqi Scud missile launches and allowed the U.S. to deploy Patriot batteries in Israel, which required coordination of sensitive friend-or-foe codes.
 Post-9/11, Israel became an important partner in counter-terrorism.
 Israeli intelligence (Shin Bet and Aman) had decades of experience monitoring Islamist militants.
 They provided the U.S. with intelligence on groups like Hamas, Hezbollah, and al-Qaeda's regional presence.
-Israel also aided U.S. military operations during the U.S. invasion of Afghanistan (2001) and Iraq (2003) and gave advise on operations.
+Israel also aided U.S. military operations during the U.S. invasion of Afghanistan (2001) and Iraq (2003) and gave advice on operations.
 As John Brennan reflected, "As good as CIA is, we can't be everywhere...
 Israel has eyes and ears in places we depend on".
 The CIA and Mossad also co-developed high-tech tools.
 Notably, the Stuxnet cyber-operation around 2010 – a covert attack on Iran's nuclear centrifuges – was reportedly a joint U.S.-Israeli effort (with NSA and Unit 8200 collaborating).
 A 2013 Snowden-leaked document revealed that the NSA has a special arrangement giving Israel access to raw intelligence feeds, including some data on U.S. persons – an arrangement that raised eyebrows but underscored trust and close cooperation at technical levels.